 In 2023 the majority of monitor sales are LED backlit LCD's which do not light up the parts of the screen that are black.
 Some older CCFL LCD monitors worked by wastefully backlighting the entire screen.
 Since 2005 manufacturers have moved away from CCFL's.

 We believe that there is value in the concept because even if the energy savings are small, they all add up.
 Secondly we feel that seeing Blackle every time we load our web browser reminds us that we need to keep taking small steps to save energy.

-We encourage you to set Blackle as your home page.
+We encourage you to Set Blackle as your homepage.
 This way every time you load your Web browser you will save a little bit of energy.
 Remember every bit counts!
 You will also be reminded about the need to save energy each time you see the Blackle page load.

-© 2013 Heap Media
+© 2007-2023 Heap Media